 what are the categories of Christian theology that will be covered in this training?

 - Theological Method (Prolegomena)

 - Humanity (Anthropology)

 - Jesus Christ (Christology)

 how much do classes cost?

-For the unaccredited certificate, cost of the program over the entire year is $250 + books.
+For the unaccredited certificate, cost of the program over the entire year is $250 ($125 due each semester) + books.
 These costs help cover various expenses involved with ensuring the program run with excellence.
 Scholarship information available upon request.

 For the accredited certificate through Trinity Evangelical Divinity School, more info on costs can be found at https://www.tiu.edu/divinity/efca/certificates/.
-(Please note that a significant discount on tuition rates is available to EFCA churches.
-Be sure and ask Dr. Wiebe about that if it applies to your situation, or you can ask TEDS directly as you explore offerings via their certificate website that is linked in an earlier question.)
+(Please note that a significant discount on tuition rates is available to those who provide a written recommendation from their pastor.
+Be sure and ask Dr. Wiebe about that, or you can ask TEDS directly as you explore offerings via their certificate website that is linked above.)

 anything else you want me to know?